ksylvan/Zoom_OPM/README.md

 ### The Zoom Manage utility application

-The `zoom-manange` script is a utility written in AppleScript designed to help manage Zoom meetings with ease.
+The `zoom-manage` script is a utility written in AppleScript designed to help manage Zoom meetings with ease.
 This script automates common tasks such as tracking participants, handling the waiting room, monitoring raised hands, and logging meeting activities.